 To find out more about the whole IELTS test, go here.

 Candidates are given a band score for 4 different areas of the 2 tasks and the average of these scores is the final writing band score.
-The 4 areas are:
+The 4 areas (with links to essay writing lessons) are:

 Task Achievement (TA) is how well the question is answered.
 If all parts of the question are dealt with and the ideas are logical or the data is accurate and well summarized, then TA will be high.